ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 [RTC porting instructions](../porting/rtc-port.html).

-RTC is a dependent of SPI (master) tests.<!--did you mean "dependency"?-->
+RTC is a dependency of SPI (master) tests.

-On some targets, RTC is shared with low power ticker.
-On these targets, enable low power ticker instead of RTC.<!--does that mean "don't bother porting RTC"?
-What does "enable" mean in this context?-->
+On some targets, RTC is shared with low power ticker and you can only use one of them.
+On these targets, you must use low power ticker instead of RTC.

 ### SPI (master)